obi-amd64/OpenDonita-Dockerized/README.md

 After about two seconds, your computer will be disconnected from that network, and the robot will connect to your WiFi.

+## REST API

+The server offers a REST API and a full HTTP server running at port 80.
+It recognizes the following paths and objects:

+* **/baole-web/common/sumbitClearTime.do**: part of connecting negotiation process
+* **/baole-web/common/getToken.do**: part of connecting negotiation process
+* **/baole-web/common/**: part of connecting negotiation process
+* **/robot**: commands for managing and controlling the robots
+* **anything else**: the file will be searched in the *html* folder

+Under the **robot** path you can use **/robot/list** to get a list of the currently available robots connected to the server.
+It returns a JSON with the following structure:

+    {
+        "error":0,
+        "value": ["robot_1", "robot_2"...]
+    }

+The *value* field contains a list with zero or more strings.
+Each string is a robot identifier, which can be used in the other commands.

+To send an specific command to a robot, you use a path with the following format:

+    /robot/robot_id/command

+or, if the command requires parameters, then:

+    /robot/robot_id/command?param1=value1&param2=value2...

+In both cases, *robot_id* is an id returned by **/robot/list**, but can be replaced with *all*, and the command will be sent to all the robots currently connected.
+The commands are stored in a queue and sent one by one to the robot.

+The available commands are:

+* **clean**: orders the robot to start cleaning
+* **stop**: pauses the cleaning operation
+* **return**: orders the robot to return to the base
+* **updateMap**: orders the robot to send a map update
+* **askStatus**: orders the robot to send an status update
+* **notifyConnection**: notifies the robot that a web client has been opened
+* **mode**: allows to set the cleaning mode.
+It has one parameter, *type*, with any of these values:
+    * auto
+    * gyro
+    * random
+    * borders
+    * area
+    * x2
+    * scrub
+* **fan**: sets the fan speed.
+It has one parameter, *speed*, with a value from 0 to 3 (bigger value means more speed)
+* **watertank**: sets the watertank speed.
+It has one parameter, *speed*, with a value from 0 to 3 (bigger value means more speed)
+* **sound**: allows to enable or disable the buzzer.
+It has one parameter, *status*, with a zero value to disable it, or one value to enable it.
+* **wait**: allows to wait a configurable number of seconds before continuing executing the commands in the queue.
+It has one parameter, *seconds*, with a float/integer value expressing the number of seconds to wait.
+* **waitState**: allows to wait for the robot to be in an specific state before continuing executing the commands in the queue.
+It has one parameter, *state*, which can have any of these values:
+    * cleaning
+    * stopped
+    * returning
+    * charging
+    * charged
+    * home

 ## Author

 Sergio Costas